Gamblers Anonymous

-Gamblers Anonymous (GA) founded in 1957 is an international fellowship of people who have a compulsive gambling problem.
+Gamblers Anonymous (GA) is an international fellowship of people who have a compulsive gambling problem.
 They meet regularly to share their "experiences, strength and hope", so they can help each other solve the problems compulsive gambling has created in their lives, and to help others recover from the addiction of compulsive gambling.
 The only requirement for membership is a desire to stop gambling, as stated in the GA Combo book page 2.

 Gamblers Anonymous uses the term "Compulsive Gambling" instead of "pathological gambling" or "problem gambling" or a "gambling disorder", terms preferred by clinicians and the American Psychiatric Association (APA).

 History

 Gamblers Anonymous was founded in 1957 by Jim Willis.
-Jim W. was an alcoholic who used his experience in Alcoholics Anonymous as the foundation in forming Gamblers Anonymous into a 12 step program.
+He was an alcoholic who used his experience in Alcoholics Anonymous as the foundation in forming Gamblers Anonymous into a 12 step program.

-Due to favorable publicity by the newspaper columnist and TV commentator Paul Coates, of the Los Angeles Mirror, Gamblers Anonymous held its First Group Meeting, on September 13, 1957 in Los Angeles California.
-13 people attended the First Gamblers Anonymous meeting.
-The UPI article also states that 13 people attended the first GA meeting in LA.
+Due to favorable publicity by the newspaper columnist and TV commentator Paul Coates of the Los Angeles Mirror, Gamblers Anonymous held its first group meeting on September 13, 1957 in Los Angeles, California.
+Thirteen people attended the First Gamblers Anonymous meeting.

 The organization began in Los Angeles on September 13, 1957.

-By 2005 there were over 1000 GA groups in the United States, and groups had been established in:
+By 2005, there were over 1000 GA groups in the United States, and groups had been established in: